Red

 e.g. Green -> 0x00FF00 -> FF -> 255 -> 255/255.0 = 1.0 -> vec3(0.0, 1.0, 0.0)

-To render a solid colour of green in every pixel (using THREE.JS).
+To render a solid color of green in every pixel (using THREE.JS).

 # vertex.glsl